csstools/normalize.css/README.md

 Nicolas Gallagher and I started writing normalize.css together.
 I named and created the normalize.css repository with the help of Paul Irish and Ben Alman.
-I transferred the repository to Necolas, who turned it into a “household” CSS library.
+I transferred the repository to Nicolas, who turned it into a “household” CSS library.

 Later, I resumed authorship of normalize.css with Luciano Battagliero.
 Together, we tagged, deprecated, and removed “opinionated” styles — styles developers often prefer but which do not fix bugs or “normalize” browser differences.

-Later, Necolas resumed authorship and the issue of whether to include or omit the opinionated styles forced us to split.
+Later, Nicolas resumed authorship and the issue of whether to include or omit the opinionated styles forced us to split.

 I continue working on the normalize.css project, currently under the “csstools”